 Octets "p to (p+2)", shall be present when 5GS bit is set to 1.
 When present, it represents length of UE Radio Access Capability Information (5GS) field

-The UE Radio Access Capability Information (5GS) field, when present, shall be encoded as an OctetString which contains the OCTET STRING of UE Radio Capability IE specified in clause 9.3.1.74 of 3GPP TS 38.413 [x]).
+The UE Radio Access Capability Information (5GS) field, when present, shall be encoded as an OctetString which contains the OCTET STRING of UE Radio Capability IE specified in clause 9.3.1.74 of 3GPP TS 38.413 [11]).

+Octets "q to (q+2)", shall be present when EPSP bit is set to 1.
+When present, it represents length of UE Radio Access Capability Information for paging (EPS) field.